msabramo/defrost/README.rst

     >>> package.version
     '1.2'

-If you don't pass a pinned requirement, it will raise a ``ValueError``.
+If you don't pass an exact version in your requirement it will raise a ``ValueError``.

 .. code-block:: python